CGFM actual exam questions by Killexams.com - reditustax

 VI: Demonstrate an Understanding of Ethics as Applied to the Government Environment, Including: (10%)

-A. The key concepts related to ethical responsibility to the public, professional conduct (e.g., genuine or perceived conflicts of interest, independence, objectivity, due care) and the sources of guidance (e.g., the AGA Code of Ethics).
+A. The key concepts related to ethical responsibility to the public, professional conduct (e.g., actual or perceived conflicts of interest, independence, objectivity, due care) and the sources of guidance (e.g., the AGA Code of Ethics).

 B. The steps a government financial manager needs to take to avoid a conflict of interest and to ensure objectivity and independence.